All Episodes

 They did absolutely nothing to prepare for that.

-Uh, out in California, many re major retailers in California, Linda, you'll like this story, are just weeks away from the holiday season and weeks away from having to create what are called gender-neutral toy sections for children, or they risk in California being fined hundreds of dollars under a new law set to take effect in the new year, under the terms of the legislation.
+Out in California, many major retailers in California, Linda, you'll like this story, are just weeks away from the holiday season and weeks away from having to create what are called gender-neutral toy sections for children, or they risk in California being fined hundreds of dollars under a new law set to take effect in the new year.

-Governor Gavin Newsom signed into law that as uh that if any department store has 500 or more employees that sell children care items or toys, they must have a gender neutral section, quote, regardless of whether they have been traditionally marketed for either boys or for girls.
+Under the terms of the legislation, Governor Gavin Newsom signed into law that any department store has 500 or more employees that sell children care items or toys, they must have a gender-neutral section, quote, regardless of whether they have been traditionally marketed for either boys or for girls.

-The law defines child care items as any product designed to facilitate sleep feeding children, relaxation, or to help children with sucking or teething, and defines children as those twelve and under.
+The law defines child care items as any product designed to facilitate sleep, feeding, children, relaxation, or to help children with sucking or teething and defines children as those 12 and under.

 Is this what government is for?